dml-cth/deep-machine-learning/Instructions/03_using_google_cloud.md

 #### 7. Connecting to your compute instance
 Start the compute instance.
 Make sure you know how to stop it before proceeding (see instructions down below).

+**Note:** If you do not succeed to start the compute instance due to lack of available resources in the zone (usually lack of GPUs), and this is a re-occurring problem, try creating an instance in another zone instead (you will need to create a new instance, follow the instructions above).
+Note that you can create and have multiple instances in parallel (provided your GPU quota is high enough, request increase if needed), and as long as they are not running, the cost is reasonable (you pay only for the extra disk storage).
 ```
 gcloud compute instances start gpu-instance
 ```